neutralvibes/pi2s3/README.md

 #### Archive listings

 To aid in any restore, all the folders/files that have been archived are listed conveniently in separate dated files alongside each backup and typically have an extension `tar.gz.lst`.
-It is much quicker view these listings when deciding which versions to retrieve, than having to create these listing from the tar archive at a later date.
-I have found the space these files use usually worth creating them ahead of time.
+It is much quicker viewing these listings when deciding which versions to retrieve, than having to create these listing from the tar archive at a later date before being able to examine them.
+I have found the relatively small space these files take up usually worth creating them ahead of time.

 ##### How to view listings